ginabethrussell/character-gram/README.md

 - [Films](https://swapi.dev/api/films/) - 6 films
 - [Starships](https://swapi.dev/api/starships) - 36 starships
 - [Vehicles](https://swapi.dev/api/vehicles/) - 39 vehicles

-The REST API is completely open and free to use.
+####The REST API is completely open and free to use.

 ### Ongoing Development Plans

  - Add LIGHT & DARK MODE toggle for the Jedi/Sith choice
- - Add Pagination for the Home page butons
+ - Add Pagination to display character button links in sets of 10
  - Improve styling and add images
  - Add a Heart Icon to the header and to profile pages to create and save a favorites list
  - Add details pages for additional data types including planets, vehicles, starships, species, and more